Map, chart, illustration, figure, table

 Figure x.
 Title or description of image.
-Adapted/Reprinted from Source Name, by Author, Year, Retrieved from URL
+Adapted/Reprinted from Source Name, by Author, Year, URL

 Figure 1: City of Casey: Local council boundaries.
-Reprinted from by Victorian Electoral Commission, 2012, Retrieved from https://www.vec.vic.gov.au/images/profile/CaseySummary.gif
+Reprinted from by Victorian Electoral Commission, 2012, https://www.vec.vic.gov.au/images/profile/CaseySummary.gif

 - Give an in-text citation and reference entry for the print source containing the item, not the item itself.
-Title should be in italics.
-Add the identifying number to in-text citation: … (Timms, 2006, Figure 2).
+The title should be in italics.
+Add the identifying number to the in-text citation: ‘… (Timms, 2006, Figure 2)’.